Raspberry Pi 6 series: expected release window, likely specs, and upgrades that actually matter

 -

-Why PCIe is the real differentiator
+PCIe is the defining differentiator for advanced users.

 -